-- Understand the linkages between several economic theories and the managerial decision-making process to make strategic decisions under risk and uncertainty.1,2 - Use microeconomic concepts and tools in the process of problem solving and decision-making inside and outside the firm.
-1 - Demonstrate knowledge and understanding of advanced concepts of industrial organisation, including the relationship between the structure of industrial and commercial markets and the conduct and performance of firms within these markets. - Apply these concepts to analyse structure, conduct and performance of real world industries; evaluate the results critically; and recognize limitations of the different theoretical approaches. - Transfer theoretical knowledge to practical situations in managerial economics and industrial organisation. - 1 = Knowledge & Understanding, 2 = Application & Generation of Knowledge, 3 = Communication & Cooperation, 4 = Scientific Self-Conception & Professionalism
+- Understand the linkages between several economic theories and the managerial decision-making process to make strategic decisions under risk and uncertainty.^{1,2} - Use microeconomic concepts and tools in the process of problem solving and decision-making inside and outside the firm.1 - Demonstrate knowledge and understanding of advanced concepts of industrial organisation, including the relationship between the structure of industrial and commercial markets and the conduct and performance of firms within these markets.1 - Apply these concepts to analyse structure, conduct and performance of real world industries; evaluate the results critically; and recognize limitations of the different theoretical approaches.2 - Transfer theoretical knowledge to practical situations in managerial economics and industrial organisation.2

-The course M-EF\01a: Managerial Economics is concerned with the application of economic tools and concepts to managerial and administrative decision-making.
+The course is concerned with the application of economic tools and concepts to managerial and administrative decision-making.
 The course discusses and applies microeconomic principles and tools to managerial decisions.
 Emphasis will be placed on decision making and asymmetric information within the firm as well as on strategic decisions vis-à-vis players outside the firm.
 The course includes these main topics:

 - Economic decision making

-- Decision making under risk and uncertainty Signalling under information asymmetry
+- Decision making under risk and uncertainty

+- Signalling under information asymmetry

 - Price bundling and switching costs

 - Production decisions

 - Strategic investments

 - Internal pricing and incentives

 - Efficiency and productivity analysis.

-The focus of the course M-EF 01b: Advanced Industrial Organisation, on the other hand, lies on the analysis of competitive processes of industries which differ from the idealized textbook forms of "pure monopoly" and "perfect competition".
+The focus of the course, lies also on the analysis of competitive processes of industries which differ from the idealized textbook forms of "pure monopoly" and "perfect competition".
 This includes a very wide range of both "traditional" (e.g. energy, transport, telecoms) and "modern" (e.g. social networks such as Facebook) industries.
-The following topics are
+The following topics are covered:

-- Structure, Conduct, and Performance Paradigm - Analysis of market structure (concentration measures, market entry barriers, Lerner index etc.) - Non-cooperative behaviour (e.g. Cournot, Betrand and Stackelberg model) - Cooperative strategies (collusion, cartelization, mergers) - Pricing strategies, price discrimination - Two-sided markets - Competition policy and regulation - Innovations (patents and patent races)
+- Structure, Conduct , and Performance Paradigm - Analysis of market structure (concentration measures, market entry barriers, Lerner index etc.) - Non-cooperative behaviour (e.g. Cournot, Betrand and Stackelberg model) - Cooperative strategies (collusion, cartelization, mergers) - Pricing strategies, price discrimination - Two-sided markets - Competition policy and regulation